CallumH03/COMP3015-70/readme.md

 # Palm Tree Beach
-This my COMP3015 70% Submission in which we was tasked with expanding on our CW1 by implementing atleast 1 shader from a set list, in which I chose edge detection as I believe it gave a cool look and style to the beach.
+This is my COMP3015 70% Submission in which we was tasked with expanding on our CW1 by implementing atleast 1 shader from a set list, in which I chose edge detection as I believe it gave a cool look and style to the beach.
 I also implemented toon shading based on feedback from CW1.

 ## Visual Studio + Operating System
 What I used to create this program: